 - 1. Successful admission to the NMSU Graduate School; - 2.
 Master's of Science in Nursing (MSN) degree from a nationally accredited nursing program; - 3.
-MSN cumulative GPA of 3.0 or better. - Current, unencumbered APRN license from one of the 50 U.S. States or Territories + national certification as a Nurse Practitioner, Clinical Nurse Specialist, Certified Nurse Midwife, or Certified Registered Nurse Anesthesiologist. - 5.
-Evidence of a statistics course at the undergraduate or graduate level (no time limit); - 6.
-Have completed the following courses in an APRN program: - a.
-Advanced pathophysiology across the lifespan - b.
-Advanced pharmacology across the lifespan - c.
-Advanced health assessment across the lifespan
+MSN cumulative GPA of 3.0 or better. - 4.
+Evidence of a statistics course at the undergraduate or graduate level (no time limit); - 5.
+After an initial review of applications, selected applicants will be invited to attend an interview with faculty (on campus or via video conferencing).